NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 The key below is shown for indicators:
 - '*' indicates data elements that are not connective
-- '^' indicates data elements already complete
+- '^' indicates data elements are already complete
 - '~' indicates a new data element that can be implemented without EnergyPlus enhancement

 --------